Linuxfabrik/monitoring-plugins/check-plugins/mysql-slow-queries/README.md

 Checks the rate of slow queries in MySQL/MariaDB (`Slow_queries` / `Questions`).
 A high ratio means many queries are exceeding `long_query_time` and likely need optimisation.
 Alerts when the ratio crosses `--warning` / `--critical`.
-Also reports whether the slow query log is enabled and whether `long_query_time` is set to a value > 10 seconds (mysqltuner's "queries slower than 10 s are practically useless to capture" cut-off).
+Also reports whether the slow query log is enabled and nudges the admin to lower `long_query_time` to 1 - 3 seconds when it is set above 10 (MySQL/MariaDB default is 10s, which only catches the worst outliers).

 options:
   -h, --help            show this help message and exit